Ian Harding - Featured - Oliu

 • What happens if they click before something finishes loading?

-Solving for as many use cases as possible ensures that our users can confidently navigate through the experience while avoiding loops and dead ends.
+We solved for as many use cases as possible, ensuring our users could confidently navigate through the experience while avoiding loops and dead ends.

 • Allowing all users to log in using a magic link